 Squanto was born circa 1580 near Plymouth, Massachusetts.
-In 1614, he was kidnapped by English explorer Thomas Hunt, who brought him to Spain.
-Luckily, Squanto escaped, eventually returning to North America in 1619.
+Little is known about his early life.
+In 1614, he was kidnapped by English explorer Thomas Hunt, who brought him to Spain where he was sold into slavery.
+Squanto escaped, eventually returning to North America in 1619.
 He then returned to the Patuxet region, where he became an interpreter and guide for the Pilgrim settlers at Plymouth in the 1620s.
 He died circa November 1622 in Chatham, Massachusetts.

 Weymouth brought Squanto and the other Indians to England, where Squanto lived with Ferdinando Gorges, who taught him English and hired him to be an interpreter and guide.